lissi-id/lissi-connect-nodejs-sample/integration-guide.md

       credentialDefinitionId: process.env.CREDENTIAL_DEFINITION_ID
     }

-The user's information are retrieved from the request parameter either passed through the URL or the body object depending on the implementation choice.
+The user's information is retrieved from the request parameter either passed through the URL or the body object depending on the implementation choice.

 Afterwards, we construct an Axios `POST` request with the issuanceSession object passed to the body of the request